WilsonMinFong/airport-distance-calc/README.md

 - jQuery for DOM manipulation
 - jQuery UI for autocomplete input
+- Google Places API for airport searching
-- Google Maps API for airport searching and plotting
+- Google Maps API for map plotting
 - Webpack to bundle JS files

 This project contains the following library files: